bygalacos/Zabbix_Agent_Script/README.md

 ## Usage

-Zabbix Agent Script requires a Windows, Ubuntu or CentOS operating system, depending on which platform you're using.
+Please note that Zabbix Agent Script requires a Windows, Ubuntu or CentOS operating system, depending on which platform you're using.

 ```sh
 First grant executable permissions using chmod +x zabbix_agent_6.2.sh